zorael/kameloso/README.md

 Configuration file written to /home/user/.config/kameloso/kameloso.conf
 ```

 Later invocations of `--writeconfig` will only regenerate the file.
 It will never overwrite custom settings, only complement them with new ones.
-Mind however that it will delete any lines not corresponding to a valid setting, so settings that relate to plugins that *are currently not built in* are removed, as well as comments.
+Mind however that it will delete any lines not corresponding to a valid setting, so settings that relate to plugins *that are currently not built in* are removed, as well as comments.

 ### Display settings

 If you have compiled in colours and you have bright terminal background, the colours may be hard to see and the text difficult to read.
 If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the full range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white. (read: Monokai, Breeze, Solaris, ...)

-If you are on Windows and you're seeing weird `\033[92m`-like characters instead of colours, see the [known issues](#known-issues) section for a permanent fix.
+If you are on Windows and you're seeing `\033[92m`-like characters instead of colours, see the [known issues](#known-issues) section for a permanent fix.

 ### Other files